Lercanidipine helps keep your blood pressure under control. It works by relaxing your blood vessels and this helps lower your blood pressure.

 Keep your appointments with your doctor.
 Your doctor needs to monitor your condition and check your response to the medication regularly.

 Your blood pressure may fall to unsafe levels without you noticing it.
 Monitor your blood pressure and heart rate during the treatment.

 What lifestyle changes can I make to improve my blood pressure?

-Lercanidipine may cause dizziness.
+Lercanidipine may cause dizziness, weakness, or tiredness.
 If affected, do not drive or take part in any activity in which you need to be alert.
-You may feel dizzy when getting up from a sitting or lying down position.
-It will help if you get up slowly.

 Inform your doctor if any of these side effects do not go away or are severe, or if you experience other side effects.

 Do not take Lercanidipine with the following medicines: